Brussels, Belgium – 11 & 12 July 2018

 - The Media Centre includes 45 editing booths for television and 15 for radio crews.
 Each booth is equipped for three people.
 NATO will provide booths with the following complimentary amenities:

 - Light, electricity, air-conditioning, lockable door, sound proofing,

-- video feed (BNC termination) of primary live programme signal.
-The format of the programme signal will be as origin, HD1080/50i with embedded audio and translation channels; and
+- Video feed (BNC termination) of primary live programme signal.
+The format of the programme signal will be as origin, HD1080/50i with embedded audio and translation channels;

 - NATO is working to provide multiple live signals of certain ‘rich’ events, such as the opening ceremony or at times when multiple doorstep remarks are likely, provided via EBU at extra cost.